 In a Handful of Quiet children learn pebble meditation.
 This book was written by Thich Nhat Hanh a Zen master and is nicely illustrated.
 It offers meditation practice using pebbles that you find lying around.
 This book is great for parents and educators looking for a hands-on type of mediation.
 By using the techniques in this book your child will become more calm, grateful, and will learn to handle difficult emotions.
 Overall it is a nice book to teach a creative way to meditate.
 Great for parents and children to participate together.

 The Mindful Teen: Powerful Skills to Help You Handle Stress One Moment at a Time

 Using meditation and mindfulness can be an effective tool for many children that suffer from anxiety and stress.
-The strategies offered in these mediation books for kids can become building blocks that children can use throughout their whole lives.
-Maybe the next generation of kids can teach these skills to their children and start a true shift in the collective conscious of the world.
+The strategies offered in these meditation books for kids can become building blocks that children can use throughout their whole lives.
+Maybe the next generation of kids can teach these skills to their children and start a true shift in the collective consciousness of the world.
 I am sure it would be a much calmer and considerate place to live.